pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 The core limiting factor to Pocket Network's scalability is the number of required on-chain Proofs.
 For details on how Proofs are generated and validated, see the [Claim & Proof lifecycle](./Claim_and_Proof_lifecycle.md) section.

-In every session, for every `(Application, Supplier, Service)` tuple, there is a single on-chain Merkle required Proof to prove the Claimed work done.
+For every session (i.e. `(Application, Supplier, Service)` tuple), it is possible to construct a Merkle Proof which proves the Claimed work done, which can be stored on-chain.

 These Proofs are large and costly to both store and verify.
 Too many Proofs result in:

 - **State Bloat**: Full Node disk space grows too quickly because blocks are large (i.e.,full of transactions containing large Proofs), increasing disk usage.
-- **Verification Cost**: Block producers (i.e. Validators) must verify all these Proofs on every block, increasing CPU usage.
+- **Verification Cost**: Block producers (i.e. Validators) MUST verify ALL Proofs (once), correlating average CPU usage with the average throughput of on-chain Proofs.

 :::note